Skip to main content

 • Link to brand/category on WB (brandSubUrl)

-• Article, nm ID (sku)
+• Article number, nm ID (sku)

 • Description (description)

-• Country of origin (country)
+• Country of manufacture (country)

 • Colors, separated by ; (colors)

-Prices and availability
+Prices and Availability

 • Old price, crossed out on the site (price) — without delivery